tirthajyoti/tirthajyoti/README.md

 - 🔭 I’m currently working on: lectures/workshops, courses, and spreading knowledge on machine learning/statistical modeling.
 In particular, I serving as the **Track Chair of "AI Optimization" track** for the **[ValleyML AI Expo 2021](https://www.valleyml.ai/)**.
 Also, I am developing course content for the **[ValleyML Fellowship program](https://www.valleyml.ai/fellowship)**.

-- 🌱 I’m currently learning: _ML flow management tools, and how AI/ML applies to Industrial IoT_.
+- 🌱 I’m currently learning: _ML flow management tools_, _Ray serve and distributed computing_, and how AI/ML applies to the various aspects of the Industrial IoT sector.

 - 👯 I’m looking to collaborate on: **Data science/ML books**.
 Probably will use [Jupyter Books](https://jupyterbook.org/intro.html) and [Leanpub platform](https://leanpub.com/)